ihmeuw/vivarium/docs/source/tutorials/exploration.rst

 setting.
 The only prerequisite is that you've set up your programming environment (See
 :ref:`the getting started section <getting_started_tutorial>`).
-We'll look at how to examine the :term:`population table <State Table>`, how to print and interpret the simulation :term:`configuration <Configuration>`, and how to get values from the :term:`value pipeline <Pipeline>` system.
+We'll look at how to examine the :term:`population state table <Population State Table>`, how to print and interpret the simulation :term:`configuration <Configuration>`, and how to get values from the :term:`value pipeline <Pipeline>` system.

 We'll work through all this with a few case studies using the simulations